just-another-userr/game_scripts/README.md

 3) Close all File explorer or Shell windows to the Appdata Location or Base Game Folders

-4) Open Powershell and run the following commands:
+4) Open Powershell as administrator and run the following commands.
+Note that you may need to confirm prompts still to run the script

 	- Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 	- cd C:\users\\$env:username\documents
 	- .\tmg_7dtd_mod_swap.ps1